sts10/compound-passphrase-list-safety-checker/readme.markdown

 **Disclosure**: I am not a professional researcher or statistician, and frankly I'm pretty fuzzy on some of this math.
 This code/theory/explanation could be very wrong (but hopefully not harmful?).
 If you think it could be wrong or harmful, please leave an issue!

-Further disclosure: see "Caveat" section below.
+Further disclosure: see "Known issue" and "Caveat" sections below.

 ## What is "compound-safety"?